ec-europa/europa-component-library/framework/components/ecl-tables/README.md

 </tbody>
 ```

-When table is in a small viewport (mobile view), the information about `Name` of
+When the table is in a small viewport (mobile view), the information about
-`thead > tr > th` should be added visually to the `tbody > tr > td`.
-The
+`Name` of `thead > tr > th` should be added visually to the
-JavaScript behavior is only responsible of "binding" these sets of information.
+`tbody > tr > td`.
+The JavaScript behaviour is only responsible for binding
+these sets of information.

-JavaScript behavior is not responsible for any other visual, cosmetic or
+JavaScript behaviour is not responsible for any other visual, cosmetic or
 generally styling modifications.
-Responsive behavior is handled by CSS.
+Responsive behaviour is handled by CSS.

-### Adding JavaScript behaviors
+### Adding JavaScript behaviours

-When using ECL tables, make sure to call related JavaScript:
+When using ECL tables, make sure to call the related JavaScript function:

 ```javascript
 ECL.eclTables();
 ```

-You can also apply this script only to a subset of elements:
+You can also apply this script on a subset of elements:

 ```javascript
 ECL.eclTables(elements);